How big is the Harvard-Radcliffe Orchestra?

-Definitely.
+Definitely!
 HRO is much more than just an orchestra, and there are lots of things that go on besides music.
-Our social committee regularly organizes events for orchestra members: parties after every concert, outings to nearby restaurants and concerts, and special trips like ice skating.
-We also have a "family" program within the orchestra to help new and returning members alike get to know each other.
-There is also a weekend retreat at the beginning of the year for all members of HRO, where we work on repertoire for the coming year, play chamber music, play sports and games, and party!
+Our social committee regularly organizes events for orchestra members: parties after every concert, weekly community dinners, and other events like sightreading nights and board socials.
+We also have a "sibfam" program within the orchestra to help new and returning members alike get to know each other.
+Lastly, There is a weekend retreat at the beginning of the year for all members of HRO, where we work on repertoire for the coming year, play chamber music, play sports and games, and party!

 What makes HRO different from other orchestras at Harvard?